History of the National Hockey League on United States television: 2000–04 (ABC, ESPN and ESPN2)

 In August 1998, ABC, ESPN, and ESPN2 signed a five-year deal worth a total of approximately $600 million (or $120 million per year).

 This time around, ABC televised four to five weeks worth of regional games on Saturday afternoons beginning in January.
 ABC also televised the National Hockey League All-Star Game and Games 3–7 of the Stanley Cup Finals in prime time.

 Following the 2003–04 season, ABC/ESPN was only willing to renew for two years at $60 million per year.
-ABC executives later conceded that they overpaid for the 1999–2004 deal, so their offer to renew the TV rights was lower in 2004.
+ABC executives later conceded that they overpaid for the 1999–2004 deal, so their offer to renew the television rights was lower in 2004.

 2005–07 (NBC and OLN/Versus)

 Before the 2004–05 lockout, the NHL had reached two separate deals with NBC and ESPN.
 The NBC deal stipulated that the network would pay the league no rights fees – an unheard of practice to that point.
 NBC's deal included six regular season windows, seven postseason broadcasts and Games 3–7 of the Stanley Cup Finals in primetime.
 The contracts were to commence when the lockout ended.
 The NBC deal expired after the 2006–07 season, and NBC had picked up the option to renew for the 2007–08 season (Just like the AFL/NBC agreement, which the network did not renew in 2006).
 The NHL and NBC share in revenues from advertising.

 ESPN had a two-year deal that they opted out of after the lockout, leaving the NHL without a cable partner.
 In August 2005, Comcast (who owns the Philadelphia Flyers) paid $70 million a year for three years to put games (54 or more NHL games each season under the agreement, generally on Monday and Tuesday nights) on the OLN network, now known as the NBC Sports Network.
 Due to the abbreviated off-season, the 2005–06 schedule did not offer OLN exclusivity, which they received in 2006–07.
 Versus also covered many playoff games and exclusively airs two games of the Stanley Cup Finals.

 Included in Versus' schedule was a "Game of the Week" for selected dates.
 In this "Exclusive" time period, which was created in 2006–07, no other National Hockey League game could be broadcast in the United States and, in most cases, no other game is scheduled unless it involves two Canadian teams.
 Regional carriers were allowed to air games outside Versus' exclusive window.
 This was usually for about 2 hours and 30 minutes.
 These Stipulations continued when the network merged with NBC Sports.